Blazblue: Central Fiction is

 fighting games doing big things in 2016-2017.

 refreshingly new, at least.
-There's plenty of updated aesthetics, sounds, and artworks for
+There are plenty of updated aesthetics, sounds, and artworks for

 the casual fans.
 As a very casual Blazblue fan, I was surprised (yet not surprised)